Course Outline

 m) Button to switch to high-contrast version

-n) Typography, contrasts, and readability
+n) Typography and contrasts for readability

 o) Responsiveness